nocalhost/nocalhost.github.io/docs/guides/debug/remote-debug.md

 - **Development Image:** the image use to start [development container](../../config/config-dev-devcontainer)
 - **Debug Command:** the command to execute in the container for remote debugging
-- **Remote Debug Port:** IDE listens to this port for remote debugging
+- **Remote Debug Port:** IDE listens to this port for remote debug and run
 - **Container Port-Forwarding:** the port-forwarding in development mode

 ### Sample Configuration